victor-lopez7/arcadia-coding-challenge/README.md

 # Arcadia coding challenge
 Repository to store the solution for the arcadia coding challenge along with relevant information involved in the development.
+The main language for the development has been TypeScript.

 ## Running in docker
 `docker-compose up`